-Our Berlin-based group, consisting of four people, decided to create a mobile and web application, which could spread faster and reach more people, across different countries.
-The main objective was to have a highly accessible, multilingual, easy to use platform where people could register as either someone searching for help or offering one.
+Our Berlin-based group, consisting of four people, decided to create a mobile and web application that could spread fast and reach many people across different countries.
+The main objective was to have a highly accessible, multilingual, easy-to-use platform where people could register as either someone searching for help or offering it.

-We’ve created a simple to use application and spread it through all different communication channels so it can reach more people.
-Only on the first day of the release, there were more than 30 people registered in Berlin.
+We created a simple to use application and spread it through different communication channels so it could reach more people.
+On just the first day of the release, there were more than thirty people registered in Berlin.

-Corona hit Europe in March 2020, shortly after that we were all under lockdown.
-A few weeks after this, we saw a rising problem: sick people or old people couldn’t go to the shops on their own.
+Corona hit Europe in March 2020; shortly after that we were all under lockdown.
+A few weeks after this, we saw a rising problem: at-risk, sick, disabled, or elderly people couldn’t go to the shops on their own.
 They needed help with groceries or items from the pharmacy.
-We found out thousands of people were offering to help on social media channels.
-And that was the spark for the idea of this app.
-Create a place where both people looking for help and willing to help could be connected.
-The development couldn’t take us too long, as this platform needed to be life as soon as possible.
+We found out thousands of people were offering to help on social-media channels.
+And that was the spark for the concept of this app—create a place where both people looking for help and willing to help could be connected.
+The development had to be quick, as this platform needed to go live as soon as possible.

 How does it work?

-For the ones searching for help, they have the functionality to create a list of items they need, choose preferred payment method and send their request.
+The ones searching for help: They have the functionality to create a list of items they need, choose a preferred payment method, and send their request.

-After registering the ones offering help would access the dashboard where they can see a pool of requests in their area.
-They can choose to accept a request, after which contact between the two 1.person in need and 2.person offering help is created.
+The ones offering help: They can access the dashboard where they can see a pool of requests in their area.
+They can choose to accept a request, after which a connection between the person in need and the person offering help is created.
 Both types of users will receive feedback about the status of the request until it’s completed.

-The cute small animal we choose for the logo is a chinchilla and that was also our work name for this project.
-Chinchillas are well-known animals for their group existence and the need to be social with their mates.
+The cute small animal we choose for the logo is a chinchilla.
+Chinchillas are well-known for their group existence and the need to be social with their mates.
 So it was the perfect representation of the problem we were trying to solve.

 Spread the word

-In order to announce the platform, we’ve used different communication channels, in different countries to announce it.
+To announce the platform, we used different communication channels in different countries.

-As internet is everywhere and the easiest way to reach more people, we’ve used social media to spread the word and to enable people, who will be interested, to learn more about the platform.
+We’ve used social media to spread the word and enable people who might be interested to learn more about the platform.